Champions League group stage: Real Madrid paired with PSG, Liverpool face Napoli & draw in full | Goal.com

 The pair will be joined by Belgian top-flight runners-up Club Brugge and Turkish Super Lig winners Galatasaray.

-Elsewhere Tottenham have been drawn with Bayern Munich in Group B, with Greek giants Olympiacos placed in their group alongside Red Star Belgrade.
+Last year's finalists Tottenham have been drawn with Bundesliga champions Bayern Munich in Group B. They are joined Greek giants Olympiacos and Red Star Belgrade, who defeated Liverpool as well as took a point off Napoli in last year's group stage.

-The 2018-19 semi-finalists Ajax will face Chelsea in Group H and are joined by Valencia and Lille.
+The 2018-19 semi-finalists Ajax will face Chelsea in Group H as the Blues return to the Champions League after a year's absence which saw them emerge as Europa League winners.
+They are joined by Valencia and Ligue 1 runners-up Lille.

-Group C will feature another group stage re-match, as Manchester City will face Shakhtar for the second straight year.
-The two are joined by Atalanta and GNK Dinamo.
+Group C will feature another group stage re-match, as Manchester City will face Shakhtar for the third straight year.
+The two are joined by Champions League debutants Atalanta, as well as Croatian club Dinamo Zagreb.

-Meanwhile in Group D Juventus will match up against Atletico Madrid, Bayer Leverkusen and Lokomotiv Moscow.
+Meanwhile in Group D, Juventus, hoping to end a Champions League title drought which extends back to 1996, will match up against Atletico Madrid, Bayer Leverkusen and Lokomotiv Moscow.

 Group G features Zenit, Benfica, Lyon and RB Leipzig.